cgore2/CSC-4330-Tactics-Game/Project Management Document.md

 Stephen Harb: I made the write section 3 and 4, created the interface flowchart and assisted with document edits.

+Chris Gore: I created and formatted the initial document that we used and made entries into what would eventually become sections 1, 6, and 7.
+Additionally, I did large amounts of edits throughout the document and worked on integrating the different versions of the document.

 ####11/7/16 –
 Chris Gore, Stephen Harb, Daniel LaBorde, Mason Meredith – Began separation of coding duties and implementing classes and the basic framework to be used in our project.
 Included are creating the unit class and all fields needed for the dolphin units which was implemented by Chris Gore and Daniel LaBorde.
 The background and the basics of the game board was assigned to Stephen Harb.
 Lastly, the Player class involving what is to be controlled by the players was to be implemented by Mason Meredith.